hgillispie/Fingerprint-Auth0/installation_guide.md

-The Fingerprint and Okta Customer Identity Cloud (CIC) powered by Auth0 integration is designed to provide a secure and frictionless user experience.
-If a user logs in from a new device, the integration triggers Multi-Factor Authentication (MFA) for added security.
-Likewise, if a user logs in from a known device, MFA will be bypassed to enable a frictionless user experience.
+The Fingerprint and Okta Customer Identity Cloud (CIC) powered by Auth0 integration is designed to provide a unique identifier for each of your user's devices.
+This is a powerful signal that helps reduce fraud and improve the user experience.

 The integration is powered by Fingerprint Pro's device detection technology, which is an industry-leading solution that quickly and accurately identifies the characteristics of a browser or device.
 The device information, with unparalleled accuracy, is then used to create a unique and immutable device fingerprint that can be used to securely identify a user's device and detect any malicious activity.